symfony/symfony-docs/components/console/usage.rst

     $ php application.php h

-If you have commands using ``:`` to namespace commands then you just have to type the shortest unambiguous text for each part.
+If you have commands using ``:`` to namespace commands then you only need to type the shortest unambiguous text for each part.
 If you have created the ``demo:greet`` as shown in :doc:`/components/console` then you can run it with: